Fluffernuttersandwich/Better7D2DbyFNS/README.md

 ## Step 8.
 Recommended Game Settings

+**Loot Consideration:**
-**Loot Consideration:** Play with Loot Abundance set to 75% or lower.
+Play with Loot Abundance set to 75% or lower.
+I prefer 50% for the challenge.
 There is more than enough loot from the "FNS's Loot All the Things" (LAtT) mod.

 ![image](https://github.com/user-attachments/assets/a541ac67-95b3-4d67-a6a2-9e92d7b260d5)

+**Difficulty Recommendation:**
-**Difficulty Recommendation:** Since the weapons from EFT and Izy are stronger than vanilla guns, you are strongly encouraged to play with higher than your normal difficulty settings.
+Since the weapons from EFT and Izy are stronger than vanilla guns, you are strongly encouraged to play with higher than your normal difficulty settings.
+Increase zombie speed as well if you can tolerate it.
+If you want to see more/less zombies, adjust the Zombie Population Density within the WalkerSim -> WalkerSim.xml file.
+I like 180 for a comfortably populated singleplayer world.
+At 300, it's nearly impossible to get quests, or harvesting done, you're under constant attack!

 ---